ericyrhuang/ericyrhuang.github.io/_drafts/bable.md

 ### Colonialism

+As I read this in Kenya, a country with a strong history of colonialism, my experience was different.

+I found myself in a conversation chiefly about capitalism and neo-colonialism with Tess, a native Nairobian, on a hike in Ngong hills.
 ### Criticism

-first half was idyllic (read boring) while the second half was riviting and action packed
+first half was idyllic (read boring) while the second half was riviting and action packed.

 The ending was too sudden.
 Like everyone just gets shot or buried alive?
 Everyone's dead.
 Story over.
 The second half of the book ends as abrupt as its launch.
 A single event and it's time to go home.